 Understanding Ethereum’s Altair Upgrade

 So what does Altair do?
-In laymen’s terms, the upgrade makes it possible for basic computers, like mobile phones, to act as validators, proposing and vouching for new blocks on the Beacon Chain.
+In laymen’s layman’s terms, the upgrade makes it possible for basic computers, like mobile phones, to act as validators, proposing and vouching for new blocks on the Beacon Chain.
 It also increases penalties for inactive or malicious validators.
+These shifts have a huge impact!

 Whether using a mobile phone or a sophisticated server, validators need to maintain a consistent connection to the network.
 For doing so, they receive rewards, similar to miners on PoW blockchains.
 But unlike miners, validators are penalized if they disconnect for long periods of time or if they attempt any (potentially) malicious activity, like proposing two blocks at the same height.